bryanbraun/bryanbraun.github.io/_posts/2013-03-30-white-screen-of-death.md

 date: 2013-03-30 20:37:24
 ---

-I remember the first time I got a "<a href="http://drupal.org/node/158043" target="_blank" title="White Screen of Death, as described on Drupal.org">White Screen of Death</a>" distinctly.
+I remember the first time I got a "<a href="http://drupal.org/node/158043" target="_blank" rel="noopener noreferrer" title="White Screen of Death, as described on Drupal.org">White Screen of Death</a>" distinctly.
 I was migrating my personal site over to Drupal from Wordpress.
 I don't exactly remember where I went wrong, but all of a sudden I saw it.
 A wall of blinding white light void of meaning.
 Such sterile, hollow, emptiness.

 <p style="text-align: center;">
   <img alt="" src="/assets/images/drupal-white-screen-of-death.png" style="width: 760px; height: 565px; border: 1px solid rgb(235, 235, 235);" title="The White Screen of Death" />